franneck94/GW2_RotaHelper/ISSUES.md

 - Some builds (daredevil, spectre) show false skills (like aa from mesmer GS)
 - The skill cast detection logic needs to be improved
-- Addon ICON not loading
+- Addon Icon at the top bar is incorrect / not loading
+- Skill detection logics needs to include cast times
+- Some builds have duo logs uplaoded (like Condition Daredevil Dagger) - there my webparser script downloaded the wrong log